In celebration of our new SO VIBEY Tie-Dye print, we're teaching you how to tie-dye your whole summer to match!

 Evie's going to teach you how to make matching tie-dye gear for your new bright summer look.
-Follow along and get rolling on your "Just did a good thing" Tiktok.
+Follow along and get rolling on your new DIY project.
 But first thing's first, here's what you need.
 Take it away Evie!

 - 100% cotton t-shirt, shorts, pants, bandana, whatever garment you want! (highly recommend all-natural fabric, if you have to go with a polyester blend, make sure your dye works with polyester fabrics)